Taxes

 Conditions and period

-The employee cannot be a Swedish citizen and their stay must be for less than five years.
-The tax relief applies for the first three years in Sweden.
+The employee cannot be a Swedish citizen and their stay must be for less than seven years.

 Application